Today we’re back with Amy who was with her family talking about depression last week.

 Thanks for sharing that Amy.
 It’s hard to hear as parents, but vital.

 We’re talking about faith loss today with Amy, a 14 year old.
 You mentioned some things related to parents, that parents really impact faith loss.
 One of the questions I often ask kids your age is, “Is this your faith or is it your parents’ faith?”
-And I think I asked you that this week as we’ve been doing some of our coaching around your depression and family.
+And I think I asked you that this week as we’ve been discussing your depression and family.
 I think you answered, “It’s my parents’ faith.
 Did you answer that way, Amy, and why?”

 I did definitely answer that.
 It’s not an insult or anything.
 It’s just that so many parent have gone through the experience and they want the best for their kid.
 So they’re going to take whatever, knowledge and faith they’ve acquired and you know, try and pour it into their kid for the best outcome possible.
 I understand that’s the thought process they would have.
 But only knowing that one thing and having it kind of forced on me was really difficult because no questions were allowed.
 Even though my parents were super encouraging and everything, if that’s the only thing I really know, obviously I’m going to wonder.